facelessuser/coloraide/docs/src/markdown/chromaticity.md

 This generally preserves chromaticity, scaling luminance, but if a color is out of gamut, the chromaticity of the resultant color will be affected.

-/// tip
+> [!tip]
-There is no RGB color space that perfectly encompasses the entire visible gamut.
-No matter what scaling space is selected, colors outside the gamut of the scaling space will not exactly match the specified chromaticity coordinates.
+> There is no RGB color space that perfectly encompasses the entire visible gamut.
+No matter what scaling space is
+> selected, colors outside the gamut of the scaling space will not exactly match the specified chromaticity coordinates.
-If exact values are needed, scaling should be avoided.
-If displaying the colors is desired, then sacrificing accuracy of the colors by scaling or some other gamut mapping method is necessary.
-Scaling/normalization is how we colorize all of our chromaticity diagrams in these documents.
+> If exact values are needed, scaling should be avoided.
+If displaying the colors is desired, then sacrificing accuracy
+> of the colors by scaling or some other gamut mapping method is necessary.
+Scaling/normalization is how we colorize all
-///
+> of our chromaticity diagrams in these documents.

 It is important to be consistent with white point usage.
 If we wanted to create a color in sRGB with ProPhoto chromaticities, it is important that we create the color first under a color space that uses the same white point.